-After reading the Course Syllabus and Student Expectations, the student will complete the related Course Requirements Checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related Course Requirements Checklist found in the Course Overview.

 The student will create a video based on the prompt in the course.
-The video must address all of the questions and must be uploaded to Discussion Board in the Class Introductions area.
+The video must address all of the questions and must be uploaded to Class Introductions in the Discussions area.

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 400 words, contain 4 references, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words and contain at least 2 references.
 All references provided must support the points made.

-The student will create a situation analysis including a SWOT breakdown for an assigned business or entity using a SWOT template.
-The student will then write a 4–6-page narrative to expand on the 4 SWOT areas explaining how these areas affect the business or entity's position in the marketplace.
+The student will also write a 4–6-page narrative to expand on the four SWOT areas explaining how these areas affect the business or entity's position in the marketplace.

 The student will write an analysis of the media plan in use for a corporation, non-profit, performer/personality or brand that he or she chooses.
 The body of this paper will be 6–8 pages and must be in current APA format.
 The paper must include appropriate references related to the entity in addition to the course textbooks and the Bible.